pokt-network/pocket-network-protocol/ADRs/ADR0007-remove-tx-indexer.md

     }
 ```

-* Good, because it removes a submodule, thus decreasing the surface area and making the TreeStore a [deep module](https://csruiliu.github.io/blog/20201218-a-philosophy-of-software-design-II/).
+* Good, because it removes a submodule, decreasing the surface area and thus complexity by making the TreeStore a [deeper module](https://csruiliu.github.io/blog/20201218-a-philosophy-of-software-design-II/).
 * Good, because it simplifies the handling of atomic applications by making it clear that rollbacks are the caller's responsibility

 ### Option 2: Update Only HandleTransaction Behavior